Do you have periods when you feel tired and exhausted? You find it hard to focus at work and you can’t get enough sleep?

 In the end, one day I decided that I wasn’t going to waste my days feeling like this and I needed to do something to get out of this period.
 But first, maybe a nap haha .

-- I also found it helpful to go to bed early and get the sleep you need.
+I also found it helpful to go to bed early and get the sleep you need.
 I am the kind of person that likes the idea of waking up early, getting stuff done and by 5 pm have time to myself.
 But that didn’t really happen last week.
 I spend my time in front of the TV with a glass of wine until 1.00 am almost every night.
 For me sleep is a very important factor, probably the most important.
 There are people that can sleep just a few hours a night and feel fresh, but I personally am not one of those.
 If I don’t sleep properly and enough hours my whole day is ruined.
 Even though I was not tired I forced myself to go to bed early and now I wake up earlier, feeling refreshed and I manage to get more stuff done during the day.
 Looking for tips for a good night sleep?
-Check out my previous article, here.
+I found this article very helpful, here.

 Feeling tired is a natural body reaction, and one that can be caused by stress and anxiety.
 I don’t live particularly busy lifestyle and I don’t feel stress or anxiety at the moment.

 I am feeling better, but if you are struggling with some of the same symptoms I suggest you check in with your doctor, perhaps take a blood test to see how are you with vitamins and try to see what changed in your daily habits that got you feeling all tired.
 Hopefully you will soon be back on track because no day is worth wasting feeling bad, right?

 I look forward to see you back on my website!